usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/2as_custom_form_letter.md

 Given the large number of law enforcement agencies throughout the country, the Section values tips from the public.
 While we cannot represent or directly assist individuals, the information and experiences that individuals like you share with us can be an important source of information for the Section's efforts to find and appropriately address widespread conduct by a law enforcement agency that deprives people of their Second Amendment rights.

 We will carefully consider the information you provided.
 If we have any questions or need additional information, we will contact you.
-If you know of anyone else who has any information you think may be relevant, please feel free to inform them that, if they wish, they may file a report like you did.
+If you know others who have any information you think may be relevant, please feel free to inform them that, if they wish, they may file a report the same way you did.

 If you want to consult with an attorney about any private right of action you may have, your state bar association or local legal assistance agency may be able to help you find an attorney to speak with.
 You can also search for a local attorney at [www.lsc.gov/find-legal-aid](www.lsc.gov/find-legal-aid).